twpayne/chezmoi/docs/HOWTO.md

 not store any credentials, but instead relies on your local git configuration for these operations.

-When using a private repo on GitHub, when prompted for a password you will need to enter a [GitHub personal access token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+When using a private repo on GitHub without `--ssh`, when prompted for a password you will need to enter a [GitHub personal access token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 For more information on these changes, read the [GitHub blog post on Token authentication requirements for Git